Crafting Experiences That Matter

 eHarmony IA Cross-Platform Parity

-A holistic vision and understanding can help to create a peaceful simplicity.
-I designed IA for iOS, Android, mobile web and desktop to highlight the disparity between platforms, to help bring harmony to the taxonomy and to transform the empty forward user paths by identifying meaningful transitions.
+Holistic vision creates peaceful simplicity.
+I designed IA across iOS, Android, mobile web, and desktop to surface the disparity between platforms, harmonize the taxonomy, and transform empty forward user paths into meaningful transitions.

 eHarmony RQ (Relationship Questionnaire) A/B Test

-With the goal of reducing user fatigue when completing the relationship questionnaire, I led the effort to explore ideas for sequence reorganization, question removal and photo upload prioritization.
-This structure helped to reimagine the sections of match preferences, profile and compatibility.
+With the goal of reducing user fatigue, I led an effort exploring sequence reorganization, question removal, and photo upload prioritization.
+The structure helped reimagine sections for match preferences, profile, and compatibility.
+Completion rate lifted 23%.

 RESEARCH